 Renata started traveling when she was 19 and lived in Russia for three years, working with children in orphanages.
 She met her husband there while he was on a mission trip from the U.S. After getting married, they moved back to his home state: Minnesota!
 In Renata’s first few years here, she was a preschool teacher until she became a mom.
 She has two beautiful daughters!
 Renata has been working with children since she was a teenager.
 She is passionate about education and music, which come together perfectly in Music Together.

-Renata teaches in North Oaks, Shoreview and Stillwater.
+Renata teaches in North Oaks and Shoreview.

 Amy Lindquist is originally from Montana, but married a Minnesotan and has lived here now for more than a decade.
 Music has always been a big part of her life.
 In high school, Amy played piano in her tiny rural church and sang or played in every musical ensemble that her school offered.
 College choir and touring ensemble led to a year of traveling with a music outreach team in Taiwan and the US.
 Here in the Twin Cities Amy has sung with the Minnesota Oratorio Society and Two Rivers Chorale as well as directing her church choir.